zefryuuko/pl-final-project/README.md

 * Git CLI on PATH
 * Java Runtime Environment 8 or higher (tested on version 8)

+## Downlaods
+You can download the file in the [releases](https://github.com/zefryuuko/pl-final-project/releases) page.

 ## Usage
 ### Client
 #### Running a client